webplatform/docs/concepts/programming/programming_basics/index.md

 * Here comes something that is not HTML;
 * Define a new variable (that is the <code>var</code> keyword) called x and assign it the value 5.
 * Define a new variable called y and assign it the value 6.
 * Define a new variable called result and assign it the result of adding x and y as its value.
 End of statement.
-(As there is a calculation in the assignment of the variable result the interpreter then checks the value of x, checks the value of y, adds the two and sets the value of result to the outcome—11).
+(As there is a calculation in the assignment of the variable result the interpreter then checks the value of x, checks the value of y, adds the two and sets the value of result to the outcome -— 11).
-* Enough of this strange language—go back to HTML and tell the translator to leave again.
+* Enough of this strange language -— go back to HTML and tell the translator to leave again.

-You can do all kind of calculations with variables by adding operators in between them.
+You can do all kinds of calculations with variables by adding operators in between them.
 There are the classics like adding with a plus sign operator and subtracting with a minus sign operator.
-For multiplication you have to use an asterisk (*) and for dividing, a slash (/).
+For multiplication you have to use an asterisk (*) and for division, a slash (/).
 The following example shows some calculations that are possible.
-Notice the texts preceded by a double slash //—these are JavaScript comments.
-When a JavaScript interpreter encounters these in a script it will not try to execute what follows on that line, and skips it—these are comments made for humans and not to be interpreted by the browser.
+Notice the texts preceded by a double slash // —- these are JavaScript comments.
+When a JavaScript interpreter encounters these in a script it will not try to execute what follows on that line, and skips it: these are comments made for humans and not to be interpreted by the browser.

 <source lang="javascript">
 <script>